5 Best And Worst Years For The Duramax

 You’ll just need to be prepared to spend a little extra on repairs and upkeep.
 The average cost for maintenance on a Duramax engine is about $600 annually.

-In conclusion, we’ve seen that Duramax engines have been a powerful force in the trucking industry for decades.
+We’ve seen that Duramax engines have been a powerful force in the trucking industry for decades.

 They’re reliable, efficient, and more than capable of getting you where you need to go.
 It is great, but it has had its share of problems over the years.